gavinlyonsrepo/sensors_PICO/extra/doc/lm35/README.md

 ## Files

-The examples main.cpp contains tests showing library functions There is also the library files(lm35.cpp and lm35.hpp),
+The example file main.cpp contains tests showing library functions.
+There is also the library files(lm35.cpp and lm35.hpp),

 ## Output